Eyetracking is the first prototype of the experience Narrative focus at Plateforme10.

 From October 2018 to May 2019, INT was in residence at the Musée de l'Elysée to develop a sound narration device driven by eye movement.
 Unlike a traditional audioguide, the system aims to provide information about the work and its context based on what the visitor is looking at.

 This residency is part of a research project conducted by the three museums of PLATEFORME 10 under the initiative of Engagement Migros.
-After exploring high-definition digitisation, the project continues to create tangible links between the visitor and the digitised content.
+The project continues to create tangible links between the visitor and the digitised content.
 Controllers such as eye tracking offer new possibilities for interaction and open the way to new forms of interactive content.

 Beyond the purely technical aspect, the residency aims to explore a form of non-linear narrative.
 The gaze influences the information and the information influences the gaze.
 Who controls who?
 Can this principle be applied to present an artist's work?
 How to create a coherent scenario?
 How do visitors react to the device?